On properties of the space of quantum states and their application to construction of entanglement monotones: The convex hulls and the convex roofs

-(where the infimum is over all probability measures $\mu$ supported by \textit{pure} states with the barycenter $\rho$).
-If the function $f_{*}^{\mu}$ is universally measurable\footnote{By using the results in \cite{Ressel} this can be proved for any bounded Borel function $f$.} and $\mu$-convex then it is the greatest $\mu$-convex extension of the function $f$ to the set $\mathfrak{S}(\mathcal{H})$.
-By propositions \ref{mu-roof-ls} and \ref{mu-roof-us} below (taking with evident convexity of the function $f_{*}^{\mu}$ and proposition A-2 in the Appendix) this holds if the function $f$ is lower bounded lower semicontinuous or upper bounded upper semicontinuous.
+(the infimum is over all probability measures $\mu$ supported by \textit{pure} states with the barycenter $\rho$).
+If the function $f_{*}^{\mu}$ is universally measurable\footnote{By using the results in \cite{19} universal measurability of the function $f_{*}^{\mu}$ can be proved for any bounded Borel function $f$.} and $\mu$-convex then it is the greatest $\mu$-convex extension of the function $f$ to the set $\mathfrak{S}(\mathcal{H})$.
+By propositions \ref{p3} and \ref{p4} below (used with evident convexity of the function $f_{*}^{\mu}$ and Proposition~\ref{pA-2} in the Appendix) this holds if the function $f$ is either lower bounded and lower semicontinuous or upper bounded and upper semicontinuous.